nukehub-dev/nukebox/README.md

    The script creates an executable program file (shell script) in the specified installation directory with the given environment name.

 10. **Add to Path:**
-   The script adds the NuclearKid directory to the user's `PATH` environment variable.
+   The script adds the NukeBox directory to the user's `PATH` environment variable.

 ## Activation and Usage